Date of Degree

 The main thesis of this dissertation is threefold.
 First, panethnicity is formed as a product of social process.
 Asian Americans and Latinos develop panethnicity by responding to external settings and through their personal socializing experiences.
 Second, panethnicity shapes Asian Americans' and Latinos' political participation.
 That is, panethnicity as a political resource influences voting and nonvoting participation among Asian Americans and Latinos.
 However, how panethnicity affects political participation varies, depending on panethnic groups and their modes of political participation.
 Lastly, along with panethnicity, group features such as discrimination experience and contextual factors are important ingredients for political participation among Asian Americans and Latinos.
 Particularly, my evidence suggests that the contextual factors are better predictors of Asian American and Latino voting participation than nonvoting participation.

 vii, 195 pages

 Copyright 2010 Tae Eun Min

 Min, Tae Eun.
-"Panethnicity among Asian Americans and Latinos: panethnicity as both a dependent variable and independent variable." dissertation, University of Iowa, 2010.
+"Panethnicity among Asian Americans and Latinos: panethnicity as both a dependent variable and independent variable."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2010.